unicode-org/icu4x/docs/tutorials/intro.md

 ## Other formats

 ### `dir` and `FsDataProvider`

-The different `format`s are:
-* `blob`: a serialized binary blob.
-This format is useful for production use when data loading should happen at runtime (such as when downloading language packs)
-* `mod`: a Rust module containing the data.
-* `dir`: a directory of JSON files.
-This is mostly useful for debugging.

 The `dir` format will generate a directory tree of data files in JSON (although the `--syntax` option can be used to generate `postcard` or `bincode` files, which doesn't have many practical uses).
 This directory can be read by the `FsDataProvider` from the `icu_provider_fs` crate.
 You will also need to activate the feature for the chosen syntax on the `icu_provider` crate.